 Brennan Swain's legal practice emphasizes patent and trademark law, including prosecution, litigation and client counseling.

 Growing up in a family of engineers, Brennan was immersed from a young age in the engineering world, particularly the mechanical arts.
 While working regularly in his father's high-tech industrial coatings company in high school and college, he received hands-on experience with the inner workings of industrial machines and engines.
-For his senior project in college, Brennan designed and built a small engine dynamometer for bench testing race car engines before they hit the track.
 After law school, Brennan's first job as a patent attorney also included working as an engineer for a small high-tech company.
 As a result of this experience, unlike many patent attorneys, Brennan has hands-on experience working as an engineer and in industry.

-Now with over 20 years’ experience as a patent attorney, Brennan has drafted and prosecuted over 500 patents and patent applications in the U.S. and around the world.
+Now with over 20 years' experience as a patent attorney, Brennan has drafted and/or prosecuted over 1000 patents and patent applications in the U.S. and around the world.
 Over time he has developed unique relationships with the U.S. Patent Office Examiners reviewing patent applications he has filed for clients.
 These relationships often result in faster time from filing to issuance of a patent.
 Brennan's experience in patent litigation also helps in obtaining strong, defensible patents with broad claims.